Know thy cup...

 If you’d rather not know – I totally get it and won’t judge you if you close this email now.

-It’s worth noting that most lids are recyclable, but they need to be clean, and put separately in the recycling bin.
+- Most coffee cups are not recyclable in New Zealand – they are often lined with a type of plastic.
+Boo.
+It’s worth noting that some lids are recyclable, but they need to be clean, and put separately in the recycling bin.

 Get yourself a reusable takeaway cup.

 Sit down and drink your coffee in the cafe!

 Take a crockery cup from home or the office.